 - Intelligent Content and the Future of Technical Communication This entry from the blog The Fractal Enterprise uses a case study from the author’s business experience to examine how quickly technology is changing and where technical communication fits with that change.

 - The Fusion of Business Analysis and Technical Communication This entry, also from the blog The Fractal Enterprise, examines changes in the corporate world and how a fusion of business analysis and technical communication might be an effective business solution for corporations.

 - The Future of Technical Communication This slideshow created by Scott Abel, an internationally recognized content management strategist and social networking choreographer, examines the future of Technical Communications in short snippets of information, slide by slide.

 - The Future of Technical Communication is Socially Enabled: Understanding the Help 2.0 Revolution This article, also written by Scott Abel, examines the evolution of technical communication and customer support, from old school support to socially enabled support and Help 2.0.

 - Screencasting: The Future of Technical Communication, with STC's Raymond K. Archee This article is about the future of screen casting playing a role in technical communication and it was written by Peg Mulligan.
 This article explains why screen casting should be a part of technical communication and also talks about the different types of software that can be used.

+- Will the Future of Enterprise 2.0 Follow That of Web Content Management?
 This article is written by Robert Rose and it talks about where the future of Enterprise 2.0 really lie.
 In the article it talks about how Enterprise 2.0 is just like Web 2.0 but only for business.
-The article states that E 2.0 will allow non technical people to collaborate and share more freely across the enterprise.
+The article states that Enterprise 2.0 will allow non technical people to collaborate and share more freely across the enterprise.